How Perfect User Experience

-Photography is possibly one of the most tech infused industries considering the volume of available and developing technologies, novelties, facilities and resources, as well as investments and opportunities for the future.
-To hold a business above water level in this field means to keep it up with the tech pace, always.
+Photography is possibly one of the most tech-infused industries considering the volume of available and developing technologies, novelties, facilities and resources, as well as investments and opportunities for the future.
+To hold a business above water in this field means to keep it up with the tech pace, always.

 When it comes to the photo industry, the volume of printing options has amplified to the level when it’s hard to find a material you can’t print on or with today.
 Think of 3D printing alone.

 As a trend tracker, Digiteum has always been in tune with the rythm and provided partners with tech foundation for opportunity-based solutions.
-This is how AdoramaPix kickstarted metal printing as a pioneer years ago.
+This is how Printique kickstarted metal printing as a pioneer years ago.
 By now this service has grown into some of the most profitable print products sold online.

 However, the technology itself is not the only point that makes photo printing so tight.
-Consider all the companies engaged, and you will find out that apart from field-focused businesses, the club is full of giants, such as Apple and Google, that somehow deal with and invest into photography.
-Then, consider the budgets and most importantly, the talents involved into this race, and you will realize how strained the competition is.
+Consider all the companies engaged, and you will find out that apart from field-focused businesses, the club is full of giants, such as Apple and Google, that somehow deal with and invest in photography.
+Then, consider the budgets and most importantly, the talents involved in this race, and you will realize how strained the competition is.